ostrost/ostent/README.md

 The binaries, to be stand-alone, have the assets and templates embeded.
-Unless you specifically `go build` with `-tags production` (e.g with make), they are not embeded for the ease of development: with `rerun ostent`, asset requests are served from the actual files.
+Unless you specifically `go build` with `-tags production` (e.g with make), the content is not embeded for the ease of development: with `rerun ostent`, asset requests are served from the actual files.